 An insemination syringe is a needless syringe used to deliver sperm into the vagina as a method of at-home insemination.
 Typically, a clean, disposable 5-10mm syringe is used.
-An insemination syringe is a simple tool that can help those struggling to conceive or to help individuals or couples wishing to conceive without intercourse.
+An insemination syringe is a simple tool that can help individuals or couples wishing to conceive without intercourse.

-An insemination syringe may also be called a semen syringe, conception syringe or IUI syringe.
+An insemination syringe may also be called a semen syringe, conception syringe or an IUI syringe.

 FertilitySmarts explains Insemination Syringe

 Self-insemination is sometimes called the "turkey baster method" because of the similarity between the insemination syringe and a turkey baster.
 However, the syringes are much smaller than a standard turkey baster.
 The insemination syringe is usually a 5-10mm needless disposable syringe obtained from a health care provider or online kit.

 - Prior to using an insemination syringe, either a fresh sample of semen is collected or a frozen sample is obtained from a sperm bank.

 - The sample of semen is drawn up into the insemination syringe.

 - Any air bubbles drawn up in the syringe can be released by holding the syringe with the tip up and tapping it until the bubbles rise to the top.

 - Pushing down the plunger while the tip of the syringe remains up also releases the air but can result in losing some of the semen sample.